|

 Company

-A.D.V.I.C.E. is a Public Non Profit Technical Assistance Entity the
+Profile A.D.V.I.C.E. is a Public Non Profit Technical Assistance Entity the

 acts as a "linkage" between Public and Private Sector organizations